-- Bachelor of Arts, Beloit College, 1983
+- BA, Beloit College, 1983

-- Master of Science, University Rochester, 1987
+- MS, University Rochester, 1987

-- Doctor of Philosophy, University Rochester, 1993
+- PhD, University Rochester, 1993

-My main research focus has been on the processes of preservation (taphonomy) particularly of molluscs and echinoderms.
+My main research focus has been on the processes of preservation (taphonomy), particularly of molluscs and echinoderms.
 I have been a member of a larger research group studying modern processes such as dissolution, epibiont overgrowth, and mechanical destruction of shells in a wide variety of environments from the shallow shelf, to the deep continental slope in both the Gulf of Mexico and in the Bahamas.

 As an extension of this research, I have developed an interest in the paleoecologic implications for encrusting organisms and bacteria and fungi that bore into shells.
 They may prove to be excellent indicators of paleobathymetry, nutrient levels, and other physical and chemical conditions acting on any particular organism during its life and after it dies and becomes fossilized.

 Other research interests include hurricane effects on tropical coastlines including impacts on coral reefs, beaches, and the overall sediment budget in reef systems.
 I am also working on the ecology and paleoecology of hydrocarbon seeps and brine seeps.
-This interest also stems from my work with the SSETI project where some of our experiments are running near seeps in the Gulf of Mexico.
+This interest also stems from my work with the SSETI project, where some of our experiments are running near seeps in the Gulf of Mexico.
 In addition, I have done some comparative work on Cretaceous hydrocarbon seeps of the Pierre Shale exposed in Colorado.